 Have you ever been in a store and had to sign for your purchase?
 Have you ever had to answer your door and sign for a delivery?
 Did the counterpart check your signature against the one on the back of your card or against the one present on some form of ID?
 Yes?
 Great!

 In practice, this process seems second nature, but when considered further, would we really want to authorise transactions based on the sole interpretation of an individual?
 Especially when their judgement could be flawed, their checking process lacklustre or their concentration focused elsewhere.

 By contrast, why would the person signing the receipt, accepting the parcel or in more commercial circumstances, authorising a business process, not be authorised to do so?
-It seems ridiculous that in 2017 people wouldn’t accept the signature of an individual, after all, the status quo is that an individual signing their unique scribble is authorised to do such a thing.
+It seems ridiculous that still to this day people wouldn’t accept the signature of an individual, after all, the status quo is that an individual signing their unique scribble is authorised to do such a thing.
 The confusion arises when you look at exactly what they’re signing for.

 In the simplest terms, the use of a signature on some form of official documentation, is such a cornerstone of the way transactions and business takes place, the signature by itself has become the perfect mechanism to defraud, mislead or innocently make a mistake.
 This is primarily because we take them at perfect face value.
 This is not to say that signatures need to be replaced, but they do need some level of support to be used effectively.

 In business, particularly in the financial sector, the all-encompassing notion that the signature is a 100% accurate representation of authorisation is an issue.
 This misconception that if someone has signed, stamped or printed their name on an official piece of business, they must have been authorised to do so.